rm-rf-etc/easyioc/README.md

     .exec()
     .add( 'controllers' )
     .exec()
-// our controllers make reference to the models we created above.
+// Assume our controllers make reference to the models we created above.
 ```

 ## How To Run The Tests